maniospas/mammoth-commons/README.md

 ## :clipboard: Catalogue

-Find a catalogue of modules implemented by the MAMMOth consortium [here](https://mammoth-eu.github.io/mammoth-commons/).
+Find a catalogue of modules by the MAMMOth consortium [here](https://mammoth-eu.github.io/mammoth-commons/).

 These modules are implemented in the `catalogue/` directory.
 They depend on datatypes found in the main commons library, which resides under the `mammoth/` directory.